Vonage/vivid-3/docs/ui-tests/readme.md

 After you have docker installed, run:

-`npm run ui-tests:build`
+`npm run nx ui-tests components`

-In order to build the image.

-Once the image is built, you can run:
+If you need to rebuild the docker image run:

-`npm run ui-tests`
+`npm run nx ui-tests components --task=build`

 This will run the tests for you.

 If you wish to update the visual snapshots (i.e. you've changed the design and want it to reflect in the saved snapshots) run:

-`npm run ui-tests:update`
+`npm run nx ui-tests components --task=update`

 ## Updating the docker image